AmpersandTarski/documentation/tutorial/rap3.md

 ## Identifying yourself

 RAP3 keeps your work together under a student number.
 So click on the button 'login' on the left top of the screen.
 Register with your own student number and e-mail.
-Note that this application has no connection with the OU database, so be careful to fill in the right number this time and next times.
+Note that this application has no connection with the OU database, so be careful to fill in the right number on this and future occasions.
+This login-screen is also the screen to logout later.

 ## Disclaimer